Comparison

 The app wins when you want the simplest setup

-If you already own an old iPhone or iPad, the app is usually the lower-cost and lower-friction choice.
+If you already own a phone or tablet you can reuse, the app is usually the lower-cost and lower-friction choice.

 Lower cost Reuse existing hardware instead of buying another product.